npm/rfcs/accepted/0003-npm-link-changes.md

 ### USE CASES FOR DEVELOPMENT ONLY LINKING

 When fixing a bug in a dependency or transitive dependency, it is often desirable to be able to test it directly in the project that consumes it.
 With `npm link` you can create a symlink to the under-development dependency while continuing to otherwise work with your module normally.
-By persisting this to your lock-file it allows this decision to be branch specific.

-When working with a project with a number of tightly coupled dependencies it is often desirable to work on all of them simultaneously.  `npm link` provides a facility for symlinking them and keeping them symlinked and the lock-file persistence means that new member of the project can get this configuration with little ceremony.
+When working with a project with a number of tightly coupled dependencies it is often desirable to work on all of them simultaneously.  `npm link` provides a facility for symlinking them and keeping them symlinked.

-### PACKAGE-LOCK

-lock-file files have a new lockfile property on dependency objects: `link`

-The value of `link` is a path relative to the lock-file.
+### NEW FILE & LINK PERSISTENCE

+We will introduce a new file for tracking local install specific metadata with `node_modules/.dependency-info.json`.
+This file is not intended to be committed.

+Links will be recorded in a `links` property that is an object mapping package names to link paths.

 ### CHANGES TO COMMANDS

 #### `npm link`

-With no subcommand, it is an alias for `npm link create`.
-With an invalid subcommand the error message should note the change and behavior and point the user at `npm help link`.

-#### `npm link create`

-Create all development links referenced in the lock-file.
-Failures due to missing link sources or missing package data (or invalid package data) are WARNINGs that result in no link being created.
-Version mismatches in linked modules are also warnings but they still create a link.

-With no development links in lock-file warn with usage, but exit without error code.

-#### `npm link create module-name[@version-spec]`

-Search the lock-file for modules matching `module-name` and optionally `version-spec`, create links for those.
-If no modules match, exit with an error.

-#### `npm link clear`

-Remove all development links from your `node_modules`.
-This does not modify your lock-file, it just undoes what `npm link create` does.

-#### `npm link clear module-name[@version-spec]`

-Remove development links for modules matching the `module-name` and if provided the `version-spec`.
+With no subcommand or an invalid subcommand, display help for the new subcommands.

 #### `npm link add /path/to/module-name`
 #### `npm link add /path/to/module-name version-spec`

 Create a new development link in your project for the module contained in `/path/to/module-name`.
 If a version specifier is included (eg `^1.0.0`) then only modules that match it are replaced with a link.
 If no version specifier is included then ALL modules with the same name are replaced.

-Links are saved in new `link` field on the dependency record they replace in your lock-file.
-The dependencies in the lock-file do not take into account any development links.
+Links are saved in the `links` field in the dependency-info file.
 Linked dependencies have their own separate dependency tree installed inside their own `node_modules` and their own lock-file.

 #### `npm link remove module-name`
 #### `npm link remove /path/to/module-name`